harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ### <+strategy.node.STRATEGY_NODE_IDENTIFIER.identifierPostFix>

 This expression retrieves the `identifierPostFix` for the node that is the child of a looping strategy with the identifier `STRATEGY_NODE_IDENTIFIER`.
 For example, let's consider two nested step groups, sg1 and sg2 (child of sg1).
 Both sg1 and sg2 have a looping strategy configured.
-Using the expression, `<+stepGroup.identifierPostFix>` always retrieves the `identifierPostFix` of sg2.
+The expression, `<+stepGroup.identifierPostFix>` always retrieves the `identifierPostFix` of sg2.

 To obtain the `identifierPostFix` for a specific step group, you can use the following expressions: